-In summary, the applicant adequately demonstrates that the financial feasibility of the proposal is based upon reasonable projections of costs and charges.
+In summary, the applicant adequately demonstrates the availability of sufficient funds for the capital and operating needs of the project and that the financial feasibility of the proposal is based upon reasonable projections of costs and charges.
 Therefore, the application is conforming to this criterion.